 (2) A court of summary jurisdiction dealing with an offence under this Act is to be constituted by a magistrate.

-[Section 55 amended by No. 84 of 2004 s.
+[Section 55 amended: No. 84 of 2004 s.
 80.]

 56. Protection of certain persons

 (1) An action in tort does not lie against a person for anything that he or she has, in good faith, done as a police officer or when assisting a police officer in the performance or purported performance of a function under this Act.